oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/MHeLy.md

 MHeLy is a wall-mounted Sharp AY-A9MHL [air conditioner](../../Species/Air%20Conditioners.md).
 MHeLy is the 5th generation in the Sharp Sayonara Panas series, AKA she is the **Sayonara Panas V/Sayonara Panas 5** air conditioner.
 Her name is pronounced as M-H-Elly.
 You can write her name as MHLy (That's the original, but somehow it got lost), but she would prefer if you write her name as MHeLy.

 She was born in March 19, 2012.
 She is a cisgender and heterosexual female.
+And she is from Indonesia.

 MHeLy is one of the most intelligent person in MWS.
 She's also one of the weaker ones though.
 She's also the straightest out of anyone here in MWS.